Mamena2020/nodemi/README.md

    - Regenerate access token

-   Regenerate access token by calling `JwtAuth.regenerateAccessToken()`, that will return new access token.
+   Regenerate access token by calling `JwtAuth.regenerateAccessToken(refreshToken)`, that will return new access token.

    ```